Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: Application to multiple turbines

-For a single wind turbine we identified different operational states in the correlation structure and presented a model to distinguish these states based on wind speed.
-To be useful for failure analysis and prediction, our findings need to be general characteristics and not be specific for one turbine.
-We proceed and test our methodology for all turbines in the data set.
-We want to emphasize this does not mean applying the previously fitted model to all turbines, rather performing a cluster analysis and fitting the boundaries for each turbine separately. \\ An easily comparable indicator for the quality of the proposed methodology is the relative numbers of cluster allocation changes from the model compared to the clustering itself.
-We already discussed that for WT1 at the end of the previous section.
-This number will drastically increase if either of the two steps in the calculation does not work well on a turbine: If the clustering algorithm returns a solution that is not grouped by wind speed, sorting on the basis of wind speed will change the allocation of many epochs.
-If they are clustered according to wind speed, but the boundaries are less sharp than for WT1, it will again result in many changed allocations. \\ A histogram over all calculated allocation changes for the 98 turbines is shown in fig. \ref{fig:allocationChange1}.
-We can see that the changes for WT1 lie in the lower end of changes, as expected due to it not showing any alarms or failures in the chosen time span.
-This does not hold true for the other turbines, most of which exhibit a few more changes.
-However, there are multiple turbines which show no more changes than WT1.
-Also, for those that do the fitted boundaries still work remarkably well.
-Some allocation changes are always expected for the reasons discussed above and especially near the boundaries the distinction between two states is not always perfect.
-Concluding that our proposed method works well for all turbines in our dataset, we proceed with an optimization. \\ Looking at multiple turbines it stands to reason that the probability density functions for wind speeds per cluster should be much smoother than for one turbine as we have, in our case, approximately 98 times as many data points.
-This is indeed so as can be seen in fig. \ref{fig:allTurbinewindSpeedDistrCluster_thr}.
-Furthermore, we can see that the previously assumed Gaussian fit would not work well anymore.
-Especially the distribution shown for cluster 1 is skewed.
-Also, the peak in the distribution for cluster 2 beneath wind speeds of $0.4 \tilde{v}_{\mathrm{nom}}$ becomes more explicit.
-This second point is explained in sections \ref{sec:WT1Clustering} and \ref{sec:WT1Model} and actually underlines our reasoning: For very low wind speeds rotation is kept constant and with more data from all turbines we can distinguish this regime more clearly than before. \\ At a first glance, the skewness of the probability density functions does not fit our theory so well.
+At a first glance, the skewness of the probability density functions does not fit our theory so well.
 If the controller would work perfectly and instantly and the wind speeds were constant during each epoch, we would expect the distinctions between the operational states to be represented by rectangular functions as probability densities.
-In non-perfect conditions these would overlap and smooth out to be something similar to a gaussian distribution as assumed before, but they should not become skewed.
+In non-perfect conditions these would overlap and smooth out to be something similar to a Gaussian distribution as assumed before, but they should not become skewed.
 However, the reason can be found in the underlying distribution of wind speeds in the inlay in fig. \ref{fig:allTurbinewindSpeedDistrCluster_thr}.
 It follows roughly the expected Weibull distribution.
 The deviations could be explained by combinations of influences in the environment of the wind farm, overlying of different Weibull distributions for different wind directions or maybe even measurement effects due to the sensor being placed behind the rotor.
 Some differences might also be introduced by the removal of low silhouette coefficients as these will appear often in the regimes of the boundaries between states where two correlation structures might be mixed during an epoch.
 This is of interest for future studies.
 For now, we can take away that the skewness of this underlying distributions might lead to the skewness in the cluster probability density functions.
 To check this we replace the histogram count of epochs $h_i(v_w)$ for wind speed $v_w$ and cluster $i$ with the rescaled count